-Bladesmith: Bill Hoffman, bladesmith, made his first knife at the age of twelve.
-However, Hoffman was to follow his passion for being a problem solver by becoming a Science teacher.
-And because Bill honors his "inner twelve-year old”, he taught 7th graders.
+Bill Hoffman made his first knife at the age of twelve, however, instead of pursuing bladesmithing, Hoffman was to follow his passion for being a problem solver by becoming a Science teacher.
+Bill honored his "inner twelve-year-old," teaching 7th graders for thirty-four years.

 Hoffman returned to knife-making after he retired from teaching in 2005.
 He sold a motorcycle to pay for his forging tools.
-Hoffman continues to access his problem solving skills in his bladesmithing, learning grinding techniques, how to heat treat steel, working with high tech adhesives, and selecting appropriate wood for the handles.
-He forges the blades, makes the bolsters or guards and the handles of each of his knives.
+Hoffman continued to access his problem-solving skills as a bladesmith, learning grinding techniques, how to heat treat steel, working with high tech adhesives, and selecting appropriate wood for handles.
+He forged the blades, made the bolsters or guards and the handles for each knife.

-Commissioned pieces are made to fit the customers hand and proposed use.
+Commissioned pieces were made to fit the customer's hand and proposed use.

-Along with his bladesmithing, Hoffman also has a professional sharpening business, which he and his wife call Never a Dull Moment.
-He sharpens knives, serrated knives, scissors, salon shears, pinking shears, and garden tools.
-Although he will not be sharpening, you can watch as Bill demonstrates the art of knife making.
+Along with his bladesmithing, Hoffman had a professional sharpening business, which he and his wife called Never a Dull Moment.